sjawhar/enchanted-brain/docs/Usage/MTurk/MTurk.md

 Each user submission is saved to an S3 bucket as `Choices/${songId}/${choiceType}/${id}.json`

 ### Authentication
-Requests to the Choices API must include the app secret as a Bearer token in the `Authentication` header.
-For example: `Authentication: Bearer super-secret-string`.
+Requests to the Choices API must include the app secret as a Bearer token in the `Authorization` header.
+For example: `Authorization: Bearer super-secret-string`.

 The app secret is created in AWS Secrets Manager under `${Environment}/enchanted-brain/mturk/app-secret` when the CloudFormation stack is deployed.